 Modern Knowledge Sharing Solutions

 Similar (and yet entirely different) to wikis, knowledge sharing platforms provide an easy, quick, and secure way to share information across your organization.
 These systems have knowledge management capabilities that allow you to upload files, documents, and videos to one searchable, accessible location, making it easy for employees to find the content they need to do their jobs.

 Each department finds they need access to the document at various times.
 Customer support receives a question, and they want to respond in accordance with the new messaging, so they email marketing for the document.
 Each sales rep needs a copy of the document to provide updated information to prospects, so each rep emails marketing requesting the document.
 The head of human resources wants to make signs and handouts featuring the new messaging to keep around the office, so they email marketing for a copy.
 The CMO would like each member of the board to have access to the new messaging, so they request a copy, and so on.

 Now imagine the marketing director has a platform where he/she could post the document once, and any member of the organization could search “new brand messaging” and locate the file.
 That means instead of sending out thirty identical emails, the marketing director needs to share the document just once.
 Think of all the time that could be saved when you multiply that process by the thousands of documents shared in your company each year.

-No two organizations are the same, and you have to make an informed decision about which method for sharing important documents and files across your company is best for you.
+No two organizations are the same, and you have to make an informed decision about which method for organizing and sharing files and information across your company is best for you.
 But one thing is for certain; you can’t go wrong with saving time and increasing productivity.